SEPP 72(t) in Early Retirement

 Above, we are looking at how much they pay in taxes each year relative to the tax brackets.
 They fill up the 12/15% bracket with income but note the jump at age 62.
 This is when their brokerage account runs out of money, and they start pulling from their IRA.
 Note that this jumps them up into the 25% tax bracket, and once RMDs start (at age 72), they rapidly go into the 28% bracket and above.

 What a waste of all those lower tax brackets early on!
-And, it is never good to decimate the brokerage account down to zero.
+And it is never good to decimate the brokerage account down to zero.
 What if you had a significant lumpy expense?
-Sure, you could pull money out of the IRA after 59 ½, but it is always wise to pull money out when you are at lower brackets.
-If you spike your income with a pre-tax withdrawal, you can spike your taxes too!
+Sure, you could pull money out of the IRA after 59 ½, but it is always wise to pull it out when in the lower brackets.
+If you spike your income with a pre-tax withdrawal, you can spike your taxes, too!

 Anyway, let’s look at the cashflows to see the problem in-depth.